SpeechBlender: Speech Augmentation Framework for Mispronunciation Data Generation: Introduction

-We show the effectiveness of the proposed augmentation framework over text- and GOP-based augmentation techniques using a significantly faster non-autoregressive LSTM \cite{lstm} model for phoneme-level MD task.
-We compare the performance of different masks -- such as Smooth Overlay, Smooth Concatenation, CutMix, and Smooth Gaussian Overlay -- in the SpeechBlender and show its efficacy over the well-known Cut/Paste technique.
-We present our results using a well-establish publicly available MD dataset, Speechocean762 \cite{speechocean}.
-While the proposed technique is studied for a specific task (MD) in this paper, the SpeechBlender can be broadly applicable as an augmentation technique for most sequence labeling such as accented ASR or classification task with audio/speech as input.
-Our contributions are: \itemsep{-0.5em} \begin{enumerate}[label=(\alph*)] \item Introduce the SpeechBlender, a fine-grained data augmentation pipeline capable of smoothly modifying regions of phonetic unit to generate erroneous pronunciation; \item Show the effectiveness of the proposed method over text-based and GOP-based augmentation; \item Analyse the performance of different masks in the SpeechBlender and compare it with cut/paste signal approach; \item We make the SpeechBlender augmentation module publicly available.\footnote{The code will be shared upon paper acceptance.} \end{enumerate}
+In this study, we introduce SpeechBlender – a novel fine-grained data augmentation pipeline for generating mispronunciation errors using only good pronunciation units in low-resource settings.
+Our method can generate MD training data from any native/non-native speech dataset.
+Our framework linearly interpolates raw input signals utilizing different masks and mixing factors, allowing modification of different regions of a target phoneme\footnote{Presence of a few or zero pronunciation mistakes in the training data.}.
+While the proposed technique is studied for mispronunciation detection, the SpeechBlender can be broadly applicable as an augmentation technique for most sequence labeling such as accented ASR or classification task with audio/speech as input.
+Our contributions are: \itemsep{-0.5em} \begin{enumerate}[label=(\alph*)] \item Introduce the SpeechBlender, a fine-grained data augmentation pipeline capable of smoothly modifying regions of phonetic unit to generate erroneous pronunciation; \item Show the effectiveness of the proposed method over text-based and GOP-based augmentation; \item Analyse the performance of different masks in the SpeechBlender and compare it with cut/paste signal approach; \item Release the code and recipe for the SpeechBlender augmentation.\footnote{The code will be shared upon paper acceptance.} \end{enumerate}